sjefvanleeuwen/wpf-blazor-porting/README.md

 * Slightly alter the WPF code behind and XAML for proper databinding.

 *Note* We did not set a style-sheet for font and colors, font size in bootstrap is a bit bigger by default.
+With some alterations, auto overflow/fontsize it will become pixel perfect.

 #### Blazor
 ![blazor](./doc/img/blazor.png)